StephanieML/HMT-SCS-2018/docs/cite.md

 5. `urn:cts:greekLit:tlg0012.tlg001.msA` :text urn for the Venetus A version of the *Iliad*
 6. `urn:cts:greekLit:tlg0012.tlg001.msA:1.1` :text urn for Book 1 line 1 of the Venetus A *Iliad*

+*note you will also see tlg5026 to refer to the Homeric scholia today*

 **URNs let you refer to notional works as well as specific versions**

 ### URNs for Objects